-- Student Numbers Funding is dependent on student numbers and is monitored as part of internal financial reporting. - Ofsted grading as a measurement of current achievement and Improvements for the future UCP's inspection in April 2018 achieved 'Good' grading with outstanding features in Personal Development and Welfare. - Big Life School's Accreditation for Investors in volunteers was renewed and evidences the involvement of parents in all aspects of the school community.
+- Student Numbers Funding is dependent on student numbers and is monitored as part of internal financial reporting. - Ofsted grading as a measurement of current achievement and Improvements for the future Latest Ofsted reports have graded both schools as 'Good'. - Big Life School's Accreditation for Investors in volunteers was renewed and evidences the involvement of parents in all aspects of the school community.